intovery/sudoku-erlang/README.md

-# SUDOKU with erlang
+# Sudoku Interpreter w/ Erlang
 ## from 2021-01-11

-Sudoku-Solver with Erlang.
+Sudoku Interpreter implemented by Erlang.

+# Project purpose
++ Build tools solving multiple problems about sudoku
++ Learn basic Erlang syntax & how to build Erlang program
++ Make experienced about "multi-process based" program

 # Modules
-  - util: Utilization functions to use erlang easier
++ util: Utilization functions to use erlang easier
-  - si_read: Make list of integers(1~9) by reading .csv files in folder "./data"
++ si_read: Make list of integers(1~9) by reading .csv files in folder "./data"
-  - si: Functions to analyze sudoku and comeplete it
++ si: Functions to analyze sudoku and comeplete it
-  - parallel: Map function with multi-process
++ parallel: Map function with multi-process

 # How I used it
   1. Add .csv sudoku file into "./data" folder